 Industry researchers from several countries have discovered two primary flaws.
-First, Meltdown, which can let the hacker bypass the hardware barriers giving access to the computer memory and applications.
-Second, Spectre, which can let the hackers trick otherwise error free applications giving up confidential information.
+First, Meltdown, which can let the hacker bypass the hardware barriers giving access to computer memory and applications.
+Second, Spectre, which can allow the hackers to trick otherwise error-free applications giving up confidential information.

 The technology giants impacted by the intelligence are busy finding security updates dealing with the flaw that can lead to or might have already led to a cyber-attack.

 Indian computing is majorly dependent on processors from Intel Inc., making a majority of the population vulnerable to the said security threat.
-The issue can become more serious if we consider that the national data collected by Unique Identification Authority of India is leaked by hackers capitalizing on this security threat.
-We can agree to the argument given by UIDAI on the report published by Tribune that, Aadhar is ‘secure’ and ‘no bypassing or duping the Aadhar enrolment system are totally unfounded’.
+The issue can become more severe if we consider that the national data collected by the Unique Identification Authority of India is leaked by hackers capitalizing on this security threat.
+We can agree to the argument given by UIDAI on the report published by Tribune that, Aadhar is ‘secure’ and ‘no bypassing or duping the Aadhar enrolment system are unfounded.’

-There is a possibility that this information is a propaganda done by parties who challenged Aadhar in the Supreme Court, given the date of hearing is close by.
-However, at the same time, the security flaws found in the respective computing chips could also not be ignored being a major information security concern.
+There is a possibility that this information is propaganda done by parties who challenged Aadhar in the Supreme Court, given the date of hearing is close by.
+However, at the same time, the security flaws found in the respective computing chips could also not be ignored a significant information security concern.

-American whistle-blower confirmed on social media today that Aadhar database conceived and introduced by Indian government, can also be misused and abused.
-With India, majorly dependent on imported computing technology, all our defense related information is also at stake.
+American whistle-blower confirmed on social media today that Aadhar database conceived and introduced by the Indian government can also be misused and abused.
+With India, majorly dependent on imported computing technology, all our defense-related information is also at stake.
 Given the existing regional tensions and external threats to our nation, such a security vulnerability can bring an uncontrollable disaster.